socratools/socranop/README.md

 ### Installation and Configuration

-The installation may be done as root to install system-wide, or as a normal user to install in ~/.local.
-Regardless of how it's installed, `socranop-installtool --post-install` needs to be run to configure the D-Bus service, XDG desktop entry, man pages, etc.  However, it can only do part of the work on its own and relies on a manual invocation of a script as root to finish setting up the UDEV rules.
+The installation may be done as root to install system-wide, or as a normal user to install in `~/.local`.
+Regardless of how it's installed, `socranop-installtool post-pip-install` needs to be run to configure the D-Bus service, XDG desktop entry, man pages, etc.
+However, it can only do part of the work on its own and relies on a manual invocation of a script as root to finish setting up the UDEV rules.

 See [PERMISSIONS.md](PERMISSIONS.md) for a more in-depth discussion about the udev permission requirements, and alternative ways of granting the required